Nishita-Jha/CampusSetu-Alumni-Management-System/README.md

 - Admin can manage alumni data, events, and announcements.
 - Alumni can register, update profiles, and stay connected with the institution.
 - The platform enables structured communication and long-term alumni engagement.

+---
+**⭐ If you found this project helpful, feel free to star the repository !!**

+**⭐ If you found this project helpful, feel free to star the repository !!**